agroce/tstl/README.md

 Using TSTL
 ------------

-TSTL provides three standard tools: the TSTL compiler itself, `tstl` (technically all you really need to do something useful), a random tester generator, `tstl_rt`, and a tool for producing standalone tests, `tstl_standalone`.
+TSTL installs a few standard tools: the TSTL compiler itself, `tstl` (technically all you really need to do something useful), a random tester generator, `tstl_rt`, a tool for producing standalone tests, `tstl_standalone`, a tool for replaying TSTL test files, `tstl_replay`, and a tool for delta-debugging and normalization of TSTL tests, `tstl_reduce`.
+The `tstl_reduce` tool is not essential, since the random tester performs delta debugging and alpha conversion by default (you have to add `--normalize` to also get normalization of tests, however).

 The simplest usage is to go to a directory with a .tstl file, and
 type: